Sencudra/ModernAutoLayout/2. Can You Auto Resize/README.md

-## Challenge I - "Can You Auto Resize?"
+## Challenge II - "Can You Auto Resize?"
 ### Description

 The aim of the first challenge is to create layout using **only Autoresizing** in IB and then in code.
 Full task as well as the book could be found [here](https://useyourloaf.com/autolayout/).